Notice regarding the quality of machine translation

 Pets are considered pets, those intended to be held by man for his enjoyment.
 By definition, non-domestic animals are those that do not fall into this category.

-To go further Article L. 214-6 of the Rural and Marine Fisheries Code and L. 413-2 of the Environment Code.
+For further information: Article L. 214-6 of the Rural and Marine Fisheries Code and L. 413-2 of the Environment Code.

 b.
 Competent Business Formalities Centre (CFE)